lucasdnd/cluster-finder/README.md

 ### How to

-1. Prepare an image: `python3 prepare-image.py filename`
+1. `python3 prepare-image.py filename`.
+That will generate several images, each being a binary version of the selected image with a different threshold level.

-2. Find clusters in the prepared image: `python3 find-clusters.py filename`
+2. `python3 find-clusters.py outN.png`, where N is the number of the image generated on step 1.